battlecl0ud/cookiecutter-alpine/{{cookiecutter.toolname}}/README.md

 -------
-*To use this template, please refer to the battlecloud cookiecutter template repository*
+*To use this template, please refer to the battlecloud cookiecutter [template repository](https://github.com/battlecl0ud/cookiecutter-alpine)* :construction_worker: